jianghaochu/jianghaochu.github.io/content/OLS-python.md

 y = np.matmul(x, beta) + np.random.randn(n)
 ```

+### OLS Estimator
-Now we have an n by k matrix $x$ as the design matrix and an n by 1 vector $y$ as the vector of endogenous variable.
+Now we have an $n \times k$ matrix $x$ as the design matrix and an $n \times 1$ vector $y$ as the vector of endogenous variable.
-The OLS coefficients can be calculated using the formula below:
+The OLS estimator can be calculated using the formula below:
 $$ \hat{\beta} = (x'x)^{-1}x'y. $$

-Next, we calculate the value of the above formula using NumPy.
+Next, we calculate the value of the OLS estimator with the formula above using NumPy.

 ```python
 # Calculate OLS regression coefficients